Code

-In communications and information processing, code is a system of rules to convert information—such as a letter, word, sound, image, or gesture—into another form, sometimes shortened or secret, for communication through a communication channel or storage in a storage medium.
-An early example is an invention of language, which enabled a person, through speech, to communicate what they thought, saw, heard, or felt to others.
+In communications and information processing, a code is a system of rules to convert information—such as a letter, word, sound, image, or gesture—into another form, sometimes shortened or secret, for communication through a communication channel or storage in a storage medium.

+An early example of a code is language, which enables a person, through speech, to communicate what they think, see, hear, or feel to others.
 But speech limits the range of communication to the distance a voice can carry and limits the audience to those present when the speech is uttered.
 The invention of writing, which converted spoken language into visual symbols, extended the range of communication across space and time.

 The process of encoding converts information from a source into symbols for communication or storage.
-Decoding is the reverse process, converting code symbols back into a form that the recipient understands, such as English, Spanish, etc.
+Decoding is the reverse process, converting code symbols back into a form that the recipient understands.

-One reason for coding is to enable communication in places where ordinary plain language, spoken or written, is difficult or impossible.
-For example, semaphore, where the configuration of flags held by a signaler or the arms of a semaphore tower encodes parts of the message, typically individual letters, and numbers.
+One role of coding is to enable communication in places where ordinary plain language, spoken or written, is difficult or impossible.
+For example, semaphore, where the configuration of flags held by a signaler or the arms of a semaphore tower encodes parts of the message, typically individual letters and numbers.
 Another person standing a great distance away can interpret the flags and reproduce the words sent.